aygong/O4MLproj/KMNIST/readme..txt

-This directory contains the Kuzushiji-MNIST dataset, which consists of a training set of 60000 images and a test set of 10000 images.
+This folder contains the Kuzushiji-MNIST dataset, which consists of a training set of 60000 images and a test set of 10000 images.

 The dataset can be downloaded here: https://github.com/rois-codh/kmnist.